geseib/networkshopdev/workshop/content/40-Connect/45-Juniper/40-Access Datacenter Router.md

 1.From another browser tab, again navigate to the Management Console and choose **Services** then select **CloudFormation**.

-1. From the left-hand menu, select **Exports** in the left hand menu and find the export for ssh to the CSR: DC1-_stack-name_-SRXssh and copy the **Export value**
+1. From the left-hand menu, select **Exports** in the left hand menu and find the export for ssh to the SRX: DC1-_stack-name_-SRXssh and copy the **Export value**
    ![ssh key and ssh to SRX](/images/cloudformation-csrssh.png)

 1. Back on the **Cloud9** Browser tab paste this into the bash shell. _note: in the command you will notice the -i reference to the pem file you just copied, this is the private half of the key pair.
 The public key is on the Juniper SRX_.
 Answer **yes** to **Are you sure you want to continue connecting (yes/no)?**

 1. You now are connected to the Juniper SRX in the Datacenter VPC.
 We will be configuring the Juniper SRX.

-1. Lets look at the Interfaces by typing a the #prompt: **show ip interface brief** or **sh ip int br** for short.
-You will see the GigabitEhternet1 which is the interface our ipsec tunnel were traverse.
+1. Lets look at the Interfaces by typing a the #prompt: **show interface brief** or **sh int br** for short.
+You will see the GE0/0/1 which is the interface our ipsec tunnel were traverse.

-1. Take a look at the route table on the CSR by typing at the #prompt: **sh ip route**.
-You will see S\* 0.0.0.0/0 which is a static default route pointing to the 10.4.0.1 address.
-This is the local VPC router which will connect the Interface to the Internet Gateway and use an Elastic IP address (The Elastic IP will be used as the Customer Gateway IP address when we setup the VPN between the datacenter and the Transit Gateway).
-The public Elastic IP is a one-to-one mapping to the private 10.4.x.x IP address you just SSHed to.
+1. Take a look at the route table on the SRX by typing at the >prompt: **sh route**.
+You will see S\* 0.0.0.0/0 which is a static default route pointing to the 10.4.8.1 address.
+This is the local VPC router which connects the Management Interface to the VPC.
+For our VPN traffic, we will need to configure the ge0/0/0 interface as the internal interface and the ge 0/0/1 as the external interface.